 The Hobbit Bilbo Baggins (Martin Freeman), is swept away after a quest by Gandalf the Wizard(Ian McKellen), on a journey to save the kingdom from the dragon Smaug.
 Baggins finds himself in the company of thirteen dwarfs led by the legendary warrior, Thorin II “Oakenshield” (Richard Armitage), together they are battling giant spiders and vicious wizards.

 Where better to start looking for similar titles than with the franchise itself?

 9. The Hobbit: The Desolation of Smaug (2013)

-Bilbo Baggins (Martin Freeman), adventures continue, when he traveled to Lonely Mountain with the wizard Gandalf (Ian McKellen), in order to take the Arkenstone from the dragon Smaug.
-During their adventurous journey, they have to face giant spiders orcs, and vicious creatures, while Smaug is not easily deceived, and flies to their village with the aim of destroying it.
+Bilbo Baggins’s (Martin Freeman), adventures continue, when he traveled to Lonely Mountain with the wizard Gandalf (Ian McKellen), to take the Arkenstone from the dragon Smaug.
+During their adventurous journey, they have to face giant spiders orcs, and vicious creatures, while Smaug is not easily deceived, and flies to their village to destroy it.

 Another classic from the “Lord of the ring” series.
 It is pure entertainment and fun, with incredible visual effects and the best cast you can find.

 10. The Hobbit: The Battle of the Five Armies (2014)

 Bilbo Baggins (Martin Freeman), and the Dwarfs, watch from the distance of the mountains how Laketown is being destroyed by the Dragon Smaug.
 Thorin (Richard Armitage), searches obsessively for the Arkenstone, which Bilbo had previously found, but kept hidden.
 As the fate of their lands is fragile and unstable, Men, Dwarves, and Elves should decide whether they cooperate and thrive together or fight against one another.